Time at Tartine

 I managed to visit about a dozen other bakeries, tried the sourdough, and met the bakers from Acme Bakery, the San Francisco Baking Institute, Patisserie B, Della Fattoria, Craftsman and Wolves, Arizmendi Bakery, Boudin Bakery, Nightingale Bakery, The Neighbour Bakehouse, and several others, all making fabulous sourdough.

-Yes, lots, especially about the future of sourdough and the direction of artisan bread.
+Yes, lots, there is always something to learn, especially about the future of sourdough and the direction of artisan bread.
 I think one of the key things was learning about the flour, and observing the production methods first hand.
-I learnt alot about the history of sourdough from bread historian, and author William Rubel.
+I learnt a lot about the history of sourdough from bread historian and author William Rubel.
 William and I have been chatting on his bread history group for a couple of years and he has a unique insight into the history of bread.
 He is utterly gorgeous, and I can’t thank him enough for coming to meet me… William is currently writing a full history for the University of California.

 What idea’s will you use from your trip?